-The carrying values of the Company's term loan (the "term loan") were as follows (in thousands):
+The carrying values of the Company's unsecured term loan (the "term loan") were as follows (in thousands):

-Decemb er 31, 2016 December 31, 2015
+Dece mber 31, 2017 December 31, 2016

 Term loan \$ 300,000 \$ 300,000

-Net unamortized deferred financing costs (809) (1,198)
+Net unamortized deferred financing costs (1,184) (809)

-Term loan: \$ 299,191 \$ 298,802
+Term loan \$ 298,816 \$ 299,191

-On September 29, 2015, the Company entered into a term loan agreement (the "Term Loan Agreement") with KeyBank National Association, as Administrative Agent, and U.S. Bank National Association, as Syndication Agent and the other lenders party thereto, under which the lenders agreed to provide a \$300.0 million unsecured term loan facility.
+On September 29, 2015, the Company entered into an unsecured term loan agreement under which the lenders agreed to provide a \$300.0 million unsecured term loan facility.
+Effective September 8, 2017, the Company entered into a First Amended and Restated Term Loan Agreement (the "Term Loan Agreement") pursuant to which the maturity date of the term loan was extended from January 31, 2019 to September 8, 2022, without further options for extension.
 The Term Loan Agreement also provides that the Company may from time to time request increased aggregate commitments of \$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments.
-The initial maturity date of the term loan is January 31, 2019, subject to two one-year extension options, which may be exercised upon satisfaction of certain conditions including the payment of extension fees.
 Borrowings under the Term Loan Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Company, plus, as applicable, (i) a LIBOR rate determined by reference to the cost of funds for U.S. dollar deposits for the relevant period (the "Eurodollar Rate"), or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by the Administrative Agent as its "prime rate," and (c) the Eurodollar Rate plus 1.10%.